Brand greets them, stepping back from her easel as they apologize for interrupting her work.

 “I think that a lot of times, the colors, especially with the grain paintings — it’s like they’re so oozy and drippy it kind of makes me think of food…I think there’s just something indulgent about it,” she said.
 “I probably wouldn’t make a painting about broccoli and tofu.”

-The name of her show, “Honeymoon,” relates to this feeling of indulgence, Brand said, because of the martial passage’s emotions, a “temporary feeling of this hyperbolic lust to enjoy — love that you feel that is made to be temporary…but I think that’s something I think about while making art.”
+The name of her show, “Honeymoon,” relates to this feeling of indulgence, Brand said, because of the marital passage’s emotions, a “temporary feeling of this hyperbolic lust to enjoy — love that you feel that is made to be temporary…but I think that’s something I think about while making art.”

 “Maybe,” Brand adds after a second.